-One of the most important challenges facing humanity since the beginning of time is preserving food sources.
-Humans had to eat in order to survive.
+Since the beginning of time, one of the most important challenges facing humanity was how to preserve foods.
 Finding a balance between supply and demand for food in a sustainable way ensures the long-term survival of the human race.

-On the other hand, the great population growth in the world during the past several centuries has made the need for sustainable food production and processing technologies even more important.
-Green technologies in the food and food processing sector face challenges associated with the use of technologies to reduce the generation of toxins resulting from this process; Social factors affecting consumers' perceptions of some current and emerging agri-food technologies including nanotechnology, the need for biodiversity and its importance in maintaining sustainable food systems for the world's population (Boye & Arcand, 2013).
+Tremendous global population growth over the past several centuries has also heightened the need for sustainable food production and food processing technologies.
+Green technologies in Major challenges in the food processing sector include the need to reduce the generation of toxins resulting from these processes.
+Social factors affect consumer perceptions of current and emerging agri-food technologies.
+These social factors include nanotechnology, the need for biodiversity, and the importance of biodiversity in maintaining sustainable food systems.

-The food processing sector is a diversified sector that includes the use of various raw materials, processes and end products and needs special attention to maintain quality, safety and nutritional properties through green technology.
-Various technologies such as biological preservation, electromagnetic wave heating, electric and magnetic fields, non-thermal technologies etc. Under a broad umbrella of biotechnology, nanotechnology has opportunities to reduce toxins resulting from processes in food and the environmental impact of food production and processing.
+The food processing sector is a diverse sector that includes the use of various raw materials, processes and end products.
+This sector must pay particular attention to maintain quality, safety and nutritional properties of food products through green technology.
+Various nanotechnologies such as biological preservation, electromagnetic wave heating, electric and magnetic fields, non-thermal technologies, etc. have been used….
+Nanotechnology has created opportunities to reduce toxic by-products resulting from food processing methods and to ameliorate the environmental impact of many harmful food production and processing practices.